 - Store in an airtight container until required.

-- Give the creme patissiere a good whisk before spooning it into the baked pastry case and smooth the surface.
+- Give the creme patissiere a good whisk before spooning it into the baked pastry case and then smoothing the surface.

-- Arrange the strawberries slices on top in circles, starting from the outside edge and working into the centre.
+- Arrange the strawberry slices in circles on top of the creme patissiere.
+Start from the outside edge and work into the centre.